sniperras/Ethiopian-Airlines-Deferred-Defects-System/README.md

 ## Overview

-**DefTrack** is a proprietary **Acceptable Deferred Defects Tracking System** developed to support aircraft maintenance and operational oversight for Ethiopian Airlines.
+**DefTrack** is a proprietary **Acceptable Deferred Defects Tracking System** developed to support aircraft maintenance and operational oversight for Airlines.
 The system is designed to centralize, structure, and present deferred defect information across multiple aircraft types in a controlled and auditable manner.

 This repository contains confidential and proprietary materials intended solely for authorized evaluation, governance, or internal reference.